Capture Images of Iridescent Birds, Intriguing Mammals, Mist-Veiled Mountains & More!

 in the country, making it an outstanding ecotourism destination.

 Day 5: La Selva / Sarapiqui River Cruise

 Learn about global efforts to conserve rain forests on a guided walk through La Selva, a renowned international biological research station run by the Organization for Tropical Studies.
-One of the first private protected areas in Costa Rica, La Selva was established in 1953 and has been a pioneer in rain forest research, conservation, education and ecotourism since.
+One of the first private protected areas in Costa Rica, La Selva was established in 1953 and has been a pioneer ever since then in rain forest research, conservation, education and ecotourism.
 Covering nearly 4,000 biodiverse acres in the Caribbean foothills, it encompasses both old growth and regenerated tropical forest harboring more than 1,850 species of plants, 350 species of trees and 448 bird species.
 La Selva teems

 with mammals, too—on our hike led by a La Selva naturalist, we may have a chance to photograph two- and three-toed sloths, collared peccary, agouti, white-nosed coati and tamandua anteater.
 Troops of white-faced capuchins, mantled howler and Central American spider monkeys often raise a ruckus in the branches.
 Reptiles and amphibians are also plentiful, and we'll hope for close-ups of Costa Rica's famous red-eyed leaf frog.

 This afternoon, embark on a 2-hour private boat tour on the Sarapiqui River, enjoying views of the exuberant flora and fauna along the riverbanks.
 Photo possibilities may include monkeys, iguanas, crocodiles, caimans, river turtles, sloths, otters, toucans and a wide diversity of other birds including green ibis and sungrebe.
 Sarapiqui is also part of a protected biological corridor for the endangered great green macaw.

 Day 6: Costa Rica Nature Pavilion / Sarapiqui